OC Functional Nutritionist

 While it can take several weeks or even months for some individuals to experience significant improvement, following a comprehensive approach can expedite the healing process.
 With consistent adherence to a healthy diet, lifestyle changes, and targeted supplementation, many individuals may notice positive changes within two weeks.

-It’s important to remember that healing is gradual, and patience is key.
-Working closely with a healthcare professional or a registered dietitian specializing in gut health is advisable to create a customized plan that addresses your specific needs and monitors your progress.
+It's important to remember that healing is gradual, and patience is key.
+Working closely with a healthcare professional specializing in gut health is advisable to create a customized plan.

 Signs Leaky Gut Is Healing